Davidj361/PaintSheetGenerator/README.md

 CMake is a multi-platform tool for being able to use whatever toolchain on whatever operating system to build a project.

-Below are instructions on how to compile.
+Below are instructions on how to compile the project with CMake.
 The executable should be built in 'build' in the main directory.

 ## Windows Compilation